Is your persistent cough a sign of seasonal allergies, influenza, or COVID-19?

-So what does it actually feel like to have COVID-19?
+So, what does it actually feel like to have COVID-19?
 We asked M Health Fairview Infectious Disease Physician Susan Kline, MD, MPH, to shed some light on the subject.

-Fever seems to be one of the most common early markers of COVID-19, Kline noted.
-But don’t expect a high-grade fever with dangerously elevated temperatures.
-Many people with the disease run a low-grade fever for days, she said, but some may have no fever at all.
+Fever seems to be to one of the most common early markers of COVID-19, Kline noted.
+But you shouldn’t necessarily expect a high-grade fever with dangerously elevated temperatures.
+Many people with the disease run a low-grade fever for days, she said, and some may have no fever at all.

-So when should you consider seeking advanced care for yourself or a loved one?
+When should you consider seeking advanced care for yourself or a loved one?